mhausenblas/dploy/examples/buzz/README.md

 cloud native hyperscale hybrid container microservices architecture
 ```

-Once you're that far, try to experiment around: for example, what happens when you change the `"cmd"` value of the buzz generator or what happens when you scale one of the µS?
+Once you're that far, try to experiment around: for example, what happens when you change the [cmd](https://github.com/mhausenblas/dploy/blob/master/examples/buzz/buzz.json#L9) value of the buzz generator or what happens when you scale one of the µS?